The battle of Uhud

 While both Christmas and Islamic holidays involve family gatherings and giving, Islamic holidays are deeply rooted in religious traditions and historical events, distinguishing them from Christmas’s cultural celebrations.

-Why Do Muslims Not Celebrate Christmas?
+Why Muslims Do Not Celebrate Christmas: Theological Reasons?

 Theological Differences